Cardy limit of the 3d superconformal index: Introduction and summary

 Our linking of the Cardy limit of the 3d index to the 2d KK EFT through \emph{supersymmetric localization of EFT} on $S^2$ is a natural extension of the analysis of \cite{ArabiArdehali:2021nsx} where Cardy-like limits of the 4d index were linked to the 3d KK EFT via localization.

 The appearance of \emph{Dotsenko-Fateev integrals} on the first sheet of 3d superconformal indices of non-chiral theories in the Cardy limit was first recognized in \cite{Pasquetti:2019uop}.
+We use this connection to obtain the subleading asymptotics on the first sheet in some examples.

-Our \emph{factorization formula} \eqref{eq:fully_factorized_intro} for the second-sheet index of non-chiral theories was anticipated in \cite{Beem:2012mb}, but the need for two contours $\ell,r$ as well as the $w$ sum over the weight lattice does not seem to have been envisioned there.
+Our factorization formula \eqref{eq:fully_factorized_intro} for the second-sheet index of non-chiral theories was anticipated in \cite{Beem:2012mb}, but the need for two contours $\ell,r$ as well as the $w$ sum over the weight lattice does not seem to have been envisioned there.
+Note that compared with the Higgs branch factorizations in \cite{Hwang:2012jh,Hwang:2015wna,Hwang:2017kmk,Crew:2020psc,Bullimore:2020jdq}, ours is a \emph{Coulomb branch factorization}.

 Cardy limit of the 3d index has an interesting relation with the $b\to0$ limit of the partition function on the squashed three-sphere $S_b^3$ with the squashing parameter $b$ \cite{Choi:2019dfu,Gang:2019jut}.
 We do not explore this connection in the present work.
 It would be interesting to see what our factorization formula may imply in that context.